and Policy Updates

 Metro sees mobility as a human right that allows communities and individuals to access the opportunities needed to thrive.
-We know disparities by race and place still exist in King County.
+We know historical and racial disparities affect all of us, and our region’s ability to live well and thrive.
 We also know climate change threatens our economy, environment, health, and safety.
 As a public agency, it is Metro’s duty to assure our mobility services support livable communities, a thriving economy, and a sustainable environment.
 Safety and responsible financial stewardship remain core priorities for our agency.

 We also know that transportation is changing rapidly.
 New technologies, services, apps, and innovations—from shared e-scooters to driverless delivery pods, ride-hailing, ride-sharing, and more—are changing the ways that people and goods get around.
 There are many more mobility options available today than a decade ago, and there will be more in the years and decades to come.